steffigb/keywordTool/README.md

 ### Options

-There are different options to control the keyword ouput:
+There are different options to control the keyword output:
 - Website language: Choose the website's language.
 It's relevant for the used stopwords list.
 - Number of keywords: Choose the amount of output keywords.
 - Phrase length: Choose the phrase length.
 There is a minimum phrase length of one and a maximum of four.